Cinna-bun/MoodTrackerHW2020/README.md

 # MoodTrackerHW2020
-A simple mood tracker andriod app to help you get thorough your day
+A simple mood tracker andriod app to help you get through your day